emqx/cloud-docs/en_US/faq/normal_b.md

 ## Which protocol connections are supported?
-EMQ X Cloud deployment supports MQTT over TLS/SSL, WebSockets over TLS/SSL protocol connections.
+EMQX Cloud deployment supports MQTT over TLS/SSL, WebSockets over TLS/SSL protocol connections.

 If you need other protocol support, you can submit a ticket or send an email (cloud@emqx.io) to us.